actsasrob/aws-system-administration-resources/README.md

 Provide working CloudFormation template and CLI script to create AWS EC2 instance for application.
 * myblog/cloudformation/myblog.json - CloudFormation template.
 * myblog.sh - Bash script which invokes 'aws cloudformation' CLI to create EC2 instance using CloudFormation template. _**NOTE: Costs will be incurred for creating AWS resources!!!**_
+* _Before running the above script you must set up your AWS credentials in ~/.aws/credentials or via environment variables.
+Edit myblog.sh and change the KeyName parameter to use an appropriatekey name for your AWS account.
+Edit myblog.sh and select an AMI in the selected region running Ubuntu 16.10._
 * Consistent with the content in the book masterless puppet is not yet integrated to install the application.

 **NOTE:** Remember to use "ubuntu" user to ssh into EC2 instance.